 To make a similar example of a one-dimensional space recall that scalar multiples of the basis vector are collectively called the polar axis.
-And remember that the phase characterizes black and white sensations in the background.
-Objectify any difference in as a variation in direction on the polar axis.
+And remember that the phase characterizes black and white sensations in the background reference frame.
+Objectify any difference in as a variation in position along the polar axis.
 Put a number to this rudimentary notion of spatial structure using the polar component of the displacement.

 To illustrate, we use a rod to represent the polar axis.
 Then the ground-state model of an electron is modified slightly to make a one-dimensional spatial model as shown in the accompanying diagram.
 The -coordinate of an event is defined from a sum of displacements.
 Then an assumption about symmetry lets us drop explicit reference to sensation, but the -coordinate is kept and used to describe position on the polar axis.
 Recognizing this association between visual sensations and a spatial arrangement is the first step in defining a particle-centered Cartesian coordinate system.

-where each cycle can be parsed into eight sub-orbital components
+where each orbital cycle can be parsed into eight components

 Consider some generic particles , and that are objectified from space-time events like the ones defined above.
 And let these particles interact with each other as .
-If this process preserves relationships between sub-orbital events such that
+If this process preserves relationships between components such that

 then we say that the interaction is coherent.
 That is, relationships that determine the phase and orientation do not get mixed-up when a particle is formed or decomposed.
 Alternatively, we say that an interaction is incoherent if information about phase and orientation gets scrambled during the process.